patricklafrance/wmfnext-shell/README.md

 ## 📄 Basic usage

-If you don't feel like going through our guides, here's a bare minimal example showcasing how to create a federated SPA with this shell.
-The example focus solely on a remote module application and leave out static module applications.
+If you don't want to go through our guides, here's a minimal example of how to create a federated SPA using this shell.
+The example focuses solely on a remote module application and omits static module applications.

-To learn more about the built-in features/options of this shell and static module applications, have a look at the [guides](#-guides) and the [API](#-api) section.
+To learn more about the built-in features/options of this shell and static module applications, refer to the [guides](#-guides) and the [API](#-api) section.

 ### Host application

-👉 First, create a new application with the following files.
+👉 First, create a new application with the following files:

 ```
 host-app